ycrc/ycrc.github.io/docs/clusters/hopper.md

 !!! info "Upcoming Maintenance"
-    The next quarterly maintenance for Hopper is scheduled for September 24th.
+    The next quarterly maintenance for Hopper is scheduled for March 2026.
 During this time the cluster will be unavailable.

 ## Access the Cluster